Legacy of Past Mining Practices

 • Sometimes popular recreation spots

-• Drownings occur because of trespassing to close
+• Drownings occur

-• Moving, shifting, cracking or sinking of the earth
+• Moving, shifting, cracking, or sinking of the earth

-Open shafts…
+Open shafts

-• Surface openings of old deep mines
+• Surface openings to underground mines

 • May be camouflaged by overgrown brush or covered in ice